 This year, finally some Latin American countries came and showed off some of the chocolate made in their homelands… but none of it was actually for sale.
 Next year I expect to see more of Latin America, but for now it seems to just be Ecuador.

 Many people were selling various sweets and treats, including Seoul chocolatiers, with several more booths selling things completely unrelated to chocolate, like candles or wooden carvings or liquor.
 To each their own, I suppose.
-Read about the 2017 Seoul Salon here, and about the 2018 Salon here.

 The Future Of Korean Chocolate